-Since the issuance of Decision (D.)15-07-001, Decision on Residential Rate Reform, the energy sector in California has seen rapid changes, including technology innovations, new market entrants and expanded customer choice.
+Since the issuance of Decision on Residential Rate Reform (D.15-07-001) almost a decade ago, the energy sector in California has seen rapid changes, including technology innovations, new market entrants and expanded customer choice.
 Further, the state has continued to pursue efforts consistent with its vision for a clean electric future for California that includes a path to a 100 percent greenhouse gas (GHG)-free electricity future (as evidenced by the passage of SB 100 in 2018).
 Critical to this future is a robust electric network that enhances reliability and safety, is affordable, and allows all Californians to equitably benefit from and finance this clean energy future.

-Data reflecting rates trends, cost recovery mechanisms, types of cost recovery proceedings, and other data non-specific to studying and reporting on measures recommended to limit cost and rate increases should not be included, except to the extent that such data directly supports the recommendations.
+1 Data reflecting rates trends, cost recovery mechanisms, types of cost recovery proceedings, and other data non-specific to studying and reporting on measures recommended to limit cost and rate increases should not be included, except to the extent that such data directly supports the recommendations.

 As California approaches a time in which nearly all electrons are green and the "average" electric customer becomes harder to define, enhancing and maintaining the network that delivers those green electrons to all Californians becomes more and more important.
 To support this clean electricity future, in which customers have more choice than they had in the past, the rate architecture needs to continue to evolve and ultimately transition to a structure under which customers pay for the network separately from paying for the electrons.
 Great progress has been made in California over the past five plus years through the Commission's leadership on residential rate reform.
-Reducing the emphasis on tiered pricing and beginning the transition toward more cost-based TOU rates are two significant accomplishments thus far resulting from the Commission's Residential Rate Reform proceeding.
+Reducing the emphasis on tiered pricing and beginning the transition toward more costbased TOU rates are two significant accomplishments thus far resulting from the Commission's Residential Rate Reform proceeding.2

-However, despite these efforts, there remain fundamental challenges with the current path.
+In addition, the ongoing Demand Flexibility proceeding offers the promise of implementing residential rate designs with monthly fixed charges that reduce volumetric rates, encourage electrification, and help achieve the state's clean air policy goals.
 Relying almost exclusively on volumetric rates for residential customers, even if differentiated by time-of-use (TOU), is not sustainable, as such designs do not reflect the way actual costs are incurred.
 In the absence of reasonable fixed charges that collect at least a portion of utility fixed costs, higher-usage customers are forced to pay disproportionate shares of PG&E's fixed costs and thus subsidize lower-usage customers.
 Moreover, an inclining block tiered rate structure exacerbates these subsidies from higher-usage customers to lower-usage ones.